+The Company grants stock options, stock appreciation rights, restricted stock awards, restricted stock units, performance share units and other equity-based awards to the Company's officers, employees, consultants and certain other non-employees who provide services to the Company.
 The Company accounts for share-based compensation arrangements in accordance with ASC Topic 718, "Stock Compensation," which requires the measurement and recognition of compensation expense for all share-based payment awards to employees and non-employees based on estimated fair values.
 ASC Topic 718 further requires a reduction in share-based compensation expense by an estimated forfeiture rate.
-The forfeiture rate used by the Company is based on historical forfeiture trends.
+The forfeiture rate used by the

+Company is based on historical forfeiture trends.
 If actual forfeitures are not consistent with the Company's estimates, the Company may be required to increase or decrease compensation expenses in future periods.

 Performance share units are stock-based awards in which the number of shares ultimately received depends on the Company's performance against specified goals that are measured over a designated performance period from the date of grant.
 These performance goals are established by the Company at the beginning of the performance period.
 At the end of the performance period, the number of shares of stock that could be issued is fixed based upon the degree of achievement of the performance goals.
-The number of shares that could be issued can range from 50% to 150% of the participant's target award.
+The number of shares that could be issued can range from 0% to 200% of the participant's target award.
 Performance share units are initially valued at the Company's closing stock price on the date of grant.
-Compensation expense for performance share units is recognized over the vesting period and is reduced by an estimate for forfeitures, and will vary based on remeasurements during the performance period.
+Compensation expense, net of estimated forfeitures, is recognized over the vesting period and will vary based on the anticipated performance level during the performance period.
 If the performance goals are not probable of achievement during the performance period, compensation expense would be reversed.
-The awards are forfeited if the performance goals are not achieved as of the end of the performance period.
-The performance units vest in full at the end of a three year period.
+The awards are canceled if the performance goals are not achieved as of the end of the performance period.
+The performance units vest in full at the end of a three-year period.